Exhausts Inspection and Repairs

 What are the signs that my exhaust needs attention?

-- A hissing noise may indicate a crack in the exhaust manifold, exhaust pipe or a leaking gasket
+- A hissing noise - this may suggest that there is a crack in the exhaust manifold or pipe, or that there is gasket leak.

-- A chugging noise could mean a blockage in the exhaust system
+- A chugging noise - this could mean a blockage in the exhaust system.

-- A rattling noise under the car could mean the exhaust has become misaligned
+- A rattling noise - this can indicate that the exhaust has become misaligned.

-- A scraping noise probably means part of the exhaust has come loose and is making contact with the road surface.
+- A scraping noise - this probably means part of the exhaust has come loose and is making contact with the road surface.